 - Inflation rate risk inflation reduces the real purchasing power and return on investments - Business risk associated with the variability of company's earnings.
-Both corporate stocks and bonds are subject to business risk - Political risk associated with unfavourable changes in government policy, such as tax changes - Liquidity risk risk that an asset cannot be bought or sold at a fair price and converted into cash - Interest rate risk fixed income securities and interest rates have an inverse relationship... if interest rates increase, fixed income securities decline in value - even if the coupon and principal payments are safe - Foreign exchange risk risk of losses from unfavourable changes in exchange rates - Default risk pertains to corporate debt
+Both corporate stocks and bonds are subject to business risk - Political risk associated with unfavourable changes in government policy, such as tax changes - Liquidity risk risk that an asset cannot be bought or sold at a fair price and converted into cash - Interest rate risk fixed income securities and interest rates have an inverse relationship... if interest rates increase, fixed income securities decline in value even if the coupon and principal payments are safe - Foreign investment risk there are several risks, including losses from unfavourable changes in exchange rates, dropoffs in liquidity, larger bid-ask spreads, varying legal rights across the globe and poor shareholder communication - Default risk pertains to corporate debt